hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 - **[Sending an Arrival Notification diagram](https://developer.service.hmrc.gov.uk/guides/common-transit-convention-traders-service-guide/documentation/arrivals-diagram.html)** - See how you send an Arrival Notification to NCTS using the CTC Traders API.

 ## Full specifications
-You can see a full list of messages and sequence diagrams specifications on the [NCTS Phase 4 Technical Interface Specification (TIS)](https://www.gov.uk/government/publications/new-computerised-transit-system-technical-specifications).
+You can see a full list of messages and sequence diagrams specifications on the [NCTS Phase 4 Technical Interface Specifications (TIS)](https://www.gov.uk/government/publications/new-computerised-transit-system-technical-specifications).

 We encourage you to include links to relevant guidance in your software.